 The identity statuses were originally meant to apply to adolescents but later researchers have extended them to the adult years.
 In looking at adults, though, the natural question to ask is whether an identity exploration in adolescence is enough to keep people optimally adapted in adulthood.
 Several identity researchers, including me, examined the commitment and exploration dimensions as continuous developmental processes that can carry on throughout life.
 Just because you experienced a period of identity exploration as a teen doesn't mean that you are set for life.
 It's healthy to keep exploring your values, roles, and sense of self regardless of your age.

 There are various questionnaires that identity researchers use to measure identity statuses or the dimensions that produce them.
-I've found it helpful to boil them down into a simple, 4-question quiz.
+I've found it helpful to boil them down into a simple, four-question quiz.
 The quiz gives you a quick assessment of which identity status is closest to how you are right now.
 Once you've taken the quiz, I'll give you some pointers on how to interpret your answers and move from there to plans to work on areas that may require some re-examination.
-The questions cover four identity commitments: politics, religion, career choices, and gender roles, the areas covered by the identity status measures used in the literature.

 For each question, pick the choice that is closest to the way you feel right now.